Douglas D. Peters (1935 – 2020)

 I first met Dennis when he was a Skagit County Board of Adjustment member, and I was its legal advisor.
 My interaction with Dennis was limited during those months of evening land use hearings.
 My next meeting with Dennis was our first visit to Bethany Covenant Church in Mount Vernon.
 Sometime later, Dennis and I started a one-on-one Bible Study at my office in the Courthouse.
 He was a God-sent friend who patiently opened a path to faith.

 Mark E. Wilson changed my life and view of what it means to be a lawyer.
 He was co-founder of the Clinical Law Program at Gonzaga University Law School in 1974, my second year.
-I signed up to join the program, was accepted and spent much of my third year in Granger, Washington.
+I signed up to join the program, was accepted, and spent much of my third year in Granger, Washington, working at a law clinic for indigent clients.
 Mark retired as Professor Emeritus in 2015 and was awarded the Gonzage Law Medal for his bold vision and leadership.

 Pat McMullen Photos